windmill-labs/windmilldocs/docs/misc/15_react_sdk/index.md

 });
 ```

+An example is provided directly in the `windmill-react-sdk` repository.s

 ### Using Webpack 5 (Next.js)

-Add the following to your `next.config.js`:
+You need to install `svelte-loader` and add the following to your `next.config.js`:

 ```js
 const nextConfig = {